IText: Forks

-Awards
+Commendations and Awards

-In 2007, SOA World Magazine listed iText as one of the ten Open Source solutions enterprises should be using.
+In 2007, SOA World Magazine listed iText as "One of the ten open-source solutions enterprises should be using."
 James Gosling praised the iText library, using it in a new edition of Huckster.
-The New York Times also used iText to create PDF versions of their public domain articles.

-In 2011, iText was featured at Devoxx (The Java community conference).
+In 2011, iText was featured at Devoxx, a community conference for Java developers.

 In 2013, Deloitte nominated the iText Software Group for the Technology Fast 50 Award in the Benelux.
-The company was ranked 10th in the Benelux and Third in Belgium.
+The company was ranked 10th in the Benelux and 3rd in Belgium.

 In 2014, iText won the BelCham Entrepreneurship Award in the category "Most Promising Company of the Year" and Deloitte recognized iText Group NV as the fastest growing technology company in Belgium.
-Subsequently, the company was ranked #28 in Deloitte's Technology Fast 500 in the EMEA region. iText was also featured on the PDF Days in Cologne, Washington DC in New York, on Java One in San Francisco, on Devoxx in Antwerp, and many other events.
+Subsequently, the company was ranked #28 in Deloitte's Technology Fast 500 in the EMEA region. iText was also featured on the PDF Days in Cologne, Washington DC and New York, on Java One in San Francisco, and on Devoxx in Antwerp.

-In 2017, iText won the international Business Awards - "Most Innovative Tech Company of the Year - under 100 employees 2017" iText is proud to be honored with a second Silver Stevie in the International Business Awards.
-This year we are recognized as the "Most Innovative Tech Company of the Year—under 100 employees".